LoopKit/loopdocs/docs/faqs/glossary.md

 **submodules**: for Loop, submodules are repositories defined in the Workspace repository that are required to build the app

 **Table of Contents**: for the LoopDocs website, the TOC is the list of level 2 and 3 headers.
 The name of the page is a level 1 header.

+**Temp Basal Only**: provide the recommended insulin automatically using an increase in temp basal over half an hour (limited by max temp basal)

 **Terminal**: interface for entering commands to the computer